 Most generators tend to struggle in temperatures below 0° C. The engine and its components may get too cold, and the fuel inside won’t be able to vaporize properly.

 While the oil won't freeze in colder weather, it will thicken.
 The battery inside the generator may also freeze up and die.
-If you find your generator running worse in cold weather, that's why.
+If you find your generator not starting in cold weather, that's why.

 On top of that, if you own a generator, you should also consider exposure to ice and snow a risk.
 Moisture can be a death sentence to your unit, and any ice or snow will eventually melt.